Rules and Regulations of Wildland Urban Interface (WUI)

 Similarly, if you are a homeowner, study up.
 Visit the U.S. Fire Administration online site dedicated to WUI.
 Take time to understand how to protect your home.
 In addition, there’s also a comprehensive “Living Fire Safe” WUI compliant guide put out by the Town of Hillsborough, California.
 You don’t need to live in that city to benefit from details in the free online guide.

 After that, both homeowners and businesses can benefit from wildfire preparedness details from the Insurance Institute for Building & Home Safety.
-The online course of “Wildfire Threat to Homes” from NFPA is also very helpful.
+“Preparing Homes for Wildfire” from NFPA offers great tips.
 In addition, DaVinci offers an online blog on “What You Need to Know About Wildland Urban Interface Code.”